jfcandidofilho/gfvote/README.md

 There is a vote count system.
 To fully use it, read the "_How To_" below.

+It should be able to autoupdate or easy manual update with __Greasemonkey__ and __Tapermonkey__.
+Hit the update button and that is it!

 # How to use gfvote

 "_I highly suggest reading everything once before trying anything_." - Me.

 Modify the code in `gfvote.js` to suit the number of polls inside the Google Form.
-Also modify `gfrestart.js` to set the number of days in which to save the vote count.
+Also modify `gfcount.js` to set the number of days in which to save the vote count.
 And put everything into Greasemonkey (or Tampermonkey).
 Alternatively, you could do it manually if you don't want to vote countless times.
 Either way, you should choose the proper directory.

 Example?
 Consider that we have the following: